danny-faith/explori_devtest/README.md

-#Fruitful Surveys - Daniel Blythe
+# Fruitful Surveys - Daniel Blythe

 ## Notes

 - Please use master branch
 - This project assumes you have a copy of the supplied dev_test database installed with MySQL running
 - This project assumes you have Node
-- \*Please add a .env file to the root directory of the project and fill in the following with the relevant database credentials
+- \*Please add a .env file to the root directory of the project and fill in the following with the relevant database credentials<br />
   DBHOST=""<br />
   DBUSER=""<br />
   DBPASSWORD=""<br />